 What Causes OI

 OI is not something you can ‘catch’ or spread to others.
-It is not the result of poor nutrition or a lack of calcium (one of many old wives tales!).
+It is not the result of poor nutrition or a lack of calcium (one of many old wife’s tales!).
+It affects people on every continent across the globe.

 Introduction to Bone Fragility syndromes